 Students are expected to arrive between 8:30am and 8:35am.
 The first bell rings at 8:35am when students take their class places in readiness for morning Caregroup.
 Students must wear the full school uniform to and from school.
-Attendance is recorded by the Caregroup teacher in the class roll in the morning and afternoon.
+Attendance is recorded by the Caregroup teacher in the class roll in the morning.
+Students who arrive prior to 8:15am will be directed to the Library or Piazza.